 Firing Your Foreclosure Attorney

-If you have an issue with your foreclosure lawyer, it's usually best to talk to the attorney about the matter and try to find a resolution.
+If you end up having an issue with your foreclosure lawyer, it's usually best to talk to the attorney about the matter and try to find a resolution.
 You might be able to clear up the problem and move forward with that lawyer.

-But if you're not happy with your foreclosure attorney—and he or she fails to address the issue after you talk about it—you might need to terminate your relationship.
+But if you're not happy with your foreclosure attorney—and the lawyer fails to address the issue after you talk about it—you might need to terminate your relationship.
 You might want to consider firing your lawyer if:

 Remember, even if you fire the lawyer, you'll still have to pay for any services already performed.